Kwara Concession, Linyanti, Botswana

 Travel through the waterways of the Okavango Delta on a boat safari, exploring the papyrus reeds and hippo habitats with your guide.
 The smooth ride offers a soothing alternative to time spent in a vehicle.
 Always subject to water levels.

 Game Drives in Botswana

 Viewing wildlife from a vehicle is the best way to get up close to big game.
 Allow your professional safari guide to cover ground to guarantee you some unforgettable sightings in Africa's premier safari destination.

 Botswana's northern safari areas are full of water channels just waiting to be explored.
 Larger boats can be used to explore the wider channels but for the aficionado, mokoro trips into the smaller channels are a real treat.
 Always subject to waterlevels

 Walking in the African bush with a professional safari guide is a fantastic experience.
 Enjoy a completely different perspective on foot than from a vehicle.

 Linyanti & Okavango Delta

-- Traveling during the green season offers some wonderful wildlife opportunities along with fewer travelers.
+- Travelling during the green season offers some wonderful wildlife opportunities along with fewer travellers.

 - Enjoy a range of game activities, from game drives and walking safaris to boat trips and mokoro excursions.